tatewixom/tatewixom/README.md

 • I'm interested in game development

-• I'm currently learning C++ & SFML
+• I'm currently learning C++ & OpenGL

 • You can contact me at:
   - tatewixdeveloper@gmail.com